 - surgery to remove implant (due to infection) or fix defective implant

 Also, cochlear implants don’t restore normal hearing.
-For some individuals, it might not help at all.
+For some people, it might not help at all.

 Other potential cons include: